Our call for abstracts is closed! Thank you to everyone who submitted an abstract – we received more than ever before!

 Let us know which category your project belongs to:

-Your initiative is a sprout if it is underway or complete with results, “how-to” tips and lessons that you can share with Forum participants.
-Your initiative does not have to be considered a success – failures provide valuable learning opportunities, too!
-Submit your abstract.
+Projects underway or complete with demonstrated results and lessons that can be shared with participants.
+The initiative does not have to be considered a success – failures provide valuable learning opportunities too!

-Seeds are ideas that have just been planted.
-They are promising practices and emerging ways of “how to improve care” that are too young to have results.
-The Forum is your opportunity to seek input, inspire collaboration and motivate action at an early stage.
-Submit your abstract.
+Original thinking, promising practices or emerging ways of how to improve care that are too young to have results.
+You can seek input, inspire collaboration and spark action at an early stage.